10degrees/10d-support/README.md

  - way to trigger report - Bash Script to api end point - MR

- - add unsubscribe button link to footer and add more stuff as per website footer - TK
+ - add unsubscribe button link to footer and add more stuff as per website footer - TK - done (ish) added unsubscribe link)

  - Initial deploy vis manageWP and/or manual - TK